hs-duesseldorf/grundlagen-der-informatik-4/README.md

     ![](images/30_install_javafx_libs_04.png)

 6. Navigate to the directory where you've extracted the ZIP-archive to and click your way to the **lib-directory**
+7. Hold the shift button, then left click to select all files except the **src** ZIP - do NOT select the **src* ZIP

     ![](images/31_install_javafx_libs_05.png)

-7. Hold the shift button, then left click to select all files except the **src** ZIP - do NOT select the **src* ZIP

-8. Check that all files except the src zip are marked and then copy them with either right-click->copy or pressing CTRL + C
+7. Check that all files except the src zip are marked and then copy them with either right-click->copy or pressing CTRL + C

     ![](images/32_install_javafx_libs_06.png)

-9. Navigate to `C:\Program Files\AdoptOpenJDK\jdk-11.0.8.hotspot\lib` and paste your copied files into this **lib** directory by either righ-click->paste or pressing CTRL + V on your keyboard
+8. Navigate to `C:\Program Files\AdoptOpenJDK\jdk-11.0.8.hotspot\lib` and paste your copied files into this **lib** directory by either righ-click->paste or pressing CTRL + V on your keyboard

     ![](images/33_install_javafx_libs_07.png)

 ## Install JavaFX on MacOS

+WIP

 ## Install JavaFX on Ubuntu Linux